50 quick tips for first-time visitors to India

 15. Expect intrusive or personal questions such as “How much do you earn?” or “Why aren’t you married?”

 16. Install an eSIM for India on your phone – everything in India runs on WhatsApp.
-We can offer our readers 5% off on Holafly purchases with this coupon: ATLASANDBOOTS.
+We can offer our readers 5% off all Holafly purchases.
+Simply use the code ATLASANDBOOTS at checkout.

 17. Taxi drivers will say “yes” even when they have no idea where you’re going.